 - Eating comfortably near each other

-If the rabbits appear comfortable with each other, scatter feed tasty food so they eating closely either side of the bars.
-For some rabbits this might result in defensive behaviour at first (this isn’t normally something to be concerned about at this stage), but do not add any further tasty food.
+If the rabbits appear comfortable with each other, scatter feed tasty food so they're eating closely either side of the bars.
+For some rabbits this might result in defensive behaviour at first (this is not normally something to be concerned about at this stage), but do not add any further tasty food.
 This can be introduced later when the rabbits are more comfortable with each other’s presence.

-When both the rabbit’s behaviour suggests they're happy with each other, you can now move on to the next stage.
+When both rabbits' behaviour suggests they're happy with each other, you can now move on to the next stage.
 This usually takes a few days to a week (sometimes longer), depending on how much progress the rabbits have made and how much time you have.

 3. Bonding sessions